Sheerness line: History

-The Sheerness branch line opened on 19 July 1860, from Sittingbourne to, at first, a station in the Blue Town area of Sheerness, close to the southern edge of the Royal Navy dockyard.
+The Sittingbourne and Sheerness Railway was authorised by the Sittingbourne and Sheerness Railway Act 1856 (19 & 20 Vict. c. lxxv) Sheerness branch line opened on 19 July 1860, from Sittingbourne to, at first, a station in the Blue Town area of Sheerness, close to the southern edge of the Royal Navy dockyard.
 In 1883 a further station was added at Sheerness-on-Sea, accessed by a reversing curve from the original station, which was renamed Sheerness Dockyard.
 At this time, all trains had to run first to the Dockyard station, then reverse (after the engine had changed ends) to Sheerness-on-Sea, and vice versa for the return journey.
-The original line was built by the independent Sittingbourne and Sheerness Railway company, and taken over by the London, Chatham & Dover Railway (LC&DR) in 1876.
-After 1899, it was run by the South Eastern & Chatham Railway, formed by the working union of the LC&DR with the South Eastern Railway.
+The original line was built by the independent Sittingbourne and Sheerness Railway Company, and taken over by the London, Chatham and Dover Railway (LC&DR) in 1876.
+After 1899, it was run by the South Eastern and Chatham Railway, formed by the working union of the LC&DR with the South Eastern Railway.

 In 1902 the so-called Navy Tram Road was constructed from the Dockyard station into HM Dockyard for the transfer of good wagons.
 In 1922 a direct line to Sheerness-on-Sea station was built, bypassing the older station, from which date all passenger trains ran to the newer station, and the Dockyard station was used only by goods trains.

 Sheerness-on-Sea station remains open, but the Dockyard station was closed to all traffic in about 1968.
 Its site is now occupied by sidings serving Sheerness Steel, but the former Navy Tram Road still exists.
 The Royal Navy dockyard closed in 1961, but the rail link was kept in the belief it would continue to serve the new commercial docks on the former Navy site.

 The line was electrified by British Railways on 15 June 1959 as part of the "Kent Coast electrification" in the 1955 Modernisation Plan.